Zero-Day Vulnerabilities: What They Are and Why They're Dangerous

 Zero-day vulnerabilities in widely used software are valuable enough to buy and sell.
 Zerodium, a broker, publicly advertises prices: up to $2.5 million for a zero-day chain that achieves remote code execution on a fully patched iPhone with no user interaction.
 Governments and intelligence agencies are major buyers — they want exploits to use in offensive operations and don't want vendors to know about them.

-Wait — this matters.
-When a government buys a zero-day and uses it operationally, they make a deliberate choice not to disclose it to the vendor and fix it.
+That's a deliberate policy choice, not an oversight.
+When a government buys a zero-day and uses it operationally, they make a conscious decision not to disclose it to the vendor.
 Every organisation running that software remains vulnerable.
 This is the VEP (Vulnerabilities Equities Process) debate: should governments use or disclose vulnerabilities they find?

 How to Reduce Your Exposure